How to Identify the Most Common Exhaust Problems

 - Oxygen Sensors – these measure the amount of oxygen present in the system and work on adjusting the ratio of air to fuel to maintain fuel economy.
 If they start to fail these readings are not accurate and fuel consumption increases and you should take the car in to the garage to have them replaced.

 Blockages occur from time to time and have many different causes.
 It could be that there is a soot/carbon build up inside or that debris has entered the pipe.
 Often a minor blockage will just be spontaneously expelled but if the obstruction is large it can lead to poor function.

 Unless you have a big blockage the signs can be hard to spot.
 Chugging noises can mean that something is in the system.
 If the blockage is large the car will run sluggishly and strain as if you are in too high a gear.
 You will experience increased revs and a drop in fuel economy.

 If there is a smell of sulphur and/or the engine is getting hot it could be that the catalytic converter is blocked and gases are trapped in the system.

 If you think you may have a blockage in the exhaust system you should take your car into a garage straight away.
 A professional will be able to assess the car and give it a thorough inspection in order to identify and repair any problems.

-Here at VolksMaster our highly skilled, qualified team can provide the highest quality of car repairs and services.
-We will give you reliable advice to help you make well-informed decisions about your car maintenance and repair needs.
+Here at VolksMaster our highly skilled, qualified team can provide a solution to any exhaust problems you may be experiencing with the highest quality of car repairs and servicing.
+We will provide reliable advice to help you make well-informed decisions about your car maintenance and repair needs.
 All our work is carried out with safety and efficiency in mind.